| |

 Enterprise

-as they explored space and alien civilizations.
+as they explore alien civilizations.

 Star Trek

-featured the services of genre writers, Robert Bloch, Harlan
+featured the services of genre writers Robert Bloch, Harlan

-third season.
-But unlike the other three on this list, Star Trek
+third season, but unlike the other three on this list, Star Trek

 would return in movies and later series.